-The Commissioner is working with local councils to identify appropriate taxi ranks to be part of the trial.
+The Commissioner is working with local councils to identify appropriate taxi ranks and related areas, to be part of the trial.
 These trial locations will be made available to view as the end of the selection process.

 Why are more cameras being rolled out across the state?

 Based on the proof of concept at Central Station, it is anticipated the CCTV cameras will be able to:

 o Identifying private vehicles and other non-taxis illegally stopping at taxi ranks

 o Checking that night time taxis are not illegally using taxi ranks outside normal hours of operation

 o Identifying double parking and unsafe behaviours at taxi ranks and related areas